rust-lang/funding/design-docs/exploration.md

 ### G2: employment vs contracting vs grants

 Note that the Rust Foundation can currently primarily offer contracting or grants.
-It is unclear whether direct employment will be possible at the moment ([why?][faq-rf-employment]).
+Employment will not be possible at the moment ([why?][faq-rf-employment]).
 We keep the employment option below for reference, and to make it clear that we have considered it.

 #### G2.1: Contracting
 Same as e.g. the Python or Zig Software Foundations, we could contract the maintainer based on the number of hours spent on Rust each month.